 Drivers who get a NY cell phone ticket and have an NJ license will not receive MVC points.
 However, out-of-state tickets still go on NJ driving records, which can affect auto insurance rates.
 One study found that texting while driving ticket can increase New Jersey auto insurance premiums by as much as 23%.
 NJ drivers pay an average of $1,598 annually for car insurance, which means that one ticket can cost up to $370 per year in additional premiums.

 Moreover, NJ drivers convicted of three cell phone or texting tickets can have their license suspended, regardless of points or where the ticket was written.
 It’s also important to remember that, unlike many other states, New Jersey does not eliminate traffic convictions from driving records—they are permanently recorded.
 As such, a cell phone or texting conviction in another state can show up in background checks that include driving offenses.

 What Should New Jersey Drivers Do?

 New Jersey drivers should fight to defend each and every traffic violation in order to keep it off their record and avoid paying exorbitant fines, suffering point-induced surcharges, and shelling out hundreds of dollars in increased auto insurance rates.
-If you or someone you love has been charged with a cell phone violation in New York or New Jersey, contact the Rosenblum Law Firm right away.
+If you or someone you love has been charged with a cell phone violation in New York or New Jersey, contact the Rosenblum Law right away.
 Let our skilled traffic ticket attorneys use their experience to help you avoid the worst consequences.
-Email the Rosenblum Law Firm or call 888-883-5529 today for a free consultation about your case.
+Email the Rosenblum Law or call 888-883-5529 today for a free consultation about your case.